 Per Multicultural Education Training and Advocacy (META) Consent Decree, schools with 15 English Language Learners speaking the same native language shall provide at least one aide or teacher, proficient in the same language, and trained to assist in ESOL basic subject area instruction.
 Schools receive weighted FTE for ELLs.
+For the 2021-22 school year, select elementary schools are provided additional META Consent Decree funding for ESPs to meet the requirement.
 Therefore, the school's general fund is to be used to fulfill this mandate.
 Title III grant funds may not be used for META Consent Decree requirements.